mozilla-services/heka/docs/source/config/inputs/docker_log.rst

 .. versionadded:: 0.10

 - name_from_env_var(string):
-		Overwrite the ContainerName with this environmental variable on the Container if exists.
+		Overwrite the ContainerName with this environment variable on the Container if exists.

 Example: